 Committee: Cheryl and Randy Bivens, Linda Boardsen, and Bernadine Bowles

 Director: Cheryl Bivens

 HIKE No. 2602 - Lake Macbride State Park - 3525 Hwy.
 382 NE, Solon, IA

 Saturday, April 21, 2018 - 2:30 P.M.

 This Iowa state park opened to the public in 1937.
 It is named after Thomas Macbride, a professor of botany at the University of Iowa, who has been called the father of conservation in Iowa.
 In the 1930's the CCC constructed a number of facilities here including the beautiful stone shelter and beach building.
 The multi-use trails wind for miles around the lake.
 All the trails offer opportunities for bird watchers and nature lovers alike.
 During the spring and fall, shorebirds, waterfowl, and osprey are frequent visitors.
 Restrooms are available.
 Water provided.
 Bring your own cup.

 From Davenport head west on Interstate 80 towards Iowa City.
 Take exit 246 and turn right (north) towards Mount Vernon.
-Continue on Hwy 1 north to Hwy 382 NE in Big Grove.
+Continue on Hwy 1 north to Hwy 382 NE in Solon (E-Main Street).
 Turn left and watch for HIKE signs.

 Committee: Jane Cassidy, Theresa Bries, and Art and Sandy French

 HIKE No. 2603 - Geneseo Prairie Park